 Victoria joined the MIT Press in 2016 after working in publishing and the arts for two decades in both the USA and Europe.
-She acquires books on design and visual culture.
-Interested as much in transformative scholarship as in the ways that design and culture impact our daily lives, she looks for work that is rigorous but accessible, nuanced, and visually compelling.
-She is particularly interested in global discourses that are politically-engaged and culturally informed, and which illuminate new lines of critical inquiry.
+She commissions work in visual culture and design.
+Interested as much in transformative scholarship as in the ways that visual and material culture impact our daily lives, Victoria seeks exceptional writing that is rigorously researched and culturally relevant.
+She is particularly interested in politically engaged global discourses that center underrepresented perspectives.

 She often works with authors who demonstrate how visual and material culture are central to meaning-making, and how meaning-making is central to the production of knowledge.
 Many of the books on her list probe the ways that visual and material culture are inscribed with power and examine what is at stake in that power.

 Victoria co-founded and leads the MIT Press Grant Program for Diverse Voices, which provides direct financial support to MIT Press authors who have been chronically underrepresented in their fields.

 In collaboration with Brown University Digital Publications, Victoria and the MIT Press will launch the On Seeing visual culture publication series in 2024.
 On Seeing develops knowledge about how and what we see—and what remains hidden from view—is related to equity and justice.